 32. Festival of Lights at the Washington DC Mormon Temple

 The Festival of Lights is one of the D.C. area’s great community traditions.
-Beginning November 29th, the Festival features free performances nightly in the comfortable, state-of-the-art theater located in the Visitors’ Center.
+The Festival features free performances nightly in the comfortable, state-of-the-art theater located in the Visitors’ Center.

 A different performing artist or group is showcased each night, including bell ensembles, choirs, orchestras, and more!
 Each performance is presented twice nightly.

 The Visitors’ Center of the Washington D.C.
 Temple of The Church of Jesus Christ of Latter-day Saints is open daily from 10:00 a.m. to 10:00 p.m.

 - Temple grounds glow with over 650,000 lights, November 30th through December 31st

 - Exhibit of crèches from around the world